mseminatore/TeslaJS/README.md

 2. I was looking for a personal opportunity to learn more about the Tesla REST API, Node.js and Github

 With the introduction of the new OAuth-based owner API, one of the features I wanted was the ability to make API calls without having to login each time.
-This is important if you want to use the library to do server-based data logging.
+This is important for moderating load on the Tesla login servers.
+This is also important if you want to use the library to do server-based data logging.
 It is safer to store an auth token on the server than logon credentials.
-Another feature that I wanted was stateless-ness (via the **options** parameter) so that it was possible to use the library to make overlapping async calls for different vehicles.
+Another feature that I wanted was stateless-ness (achieved via an **options** parameter) so that it was possible to use the library to make multiple overlapping async calls for different vehicles for data-logging.

 # API Documentation